MicrosoftDocs/microsoft-365-community/Community/defining-a-power-platform-environment-strategy.md

 - Individual-use environments for Proof of Concepts and training workshops
 - Use a service account to deploy production solutions
 - Reduce the number of shared development environments
-- Share resources with Azure AD Security Groups.
+- Share resources with Microsoft Entra Security Groups.

 ## Further Reading